adastradev/data-ingestion-agent/docs/HttpsProxy.md

 ### Certificate trust test
 For a connectivity purposes, we'll run the ingest command one more time with another environment variable to deterine how NodeJS should handle this certificate failure.
 The `NODE_TLS_REJECT_UNAUTHORIZED` environment variable can be used to change the handling of self-signed certificates.

+This is not recommended for production, and shouldn't be necessary when pointing to a production-grade internet proxy.

 ```
 docker run -it \
 -e LOG_LEVEL=debug \